-MudSling_LC fits with the standard fitment street biased Metzler Tourance Next, Michelin Anakee, Continental TKC 70.
+MudSling_LC fits with the standard fitment street biased Metzler Tourance Next, and Michelin Anakee tires.

-MudSling_LC also fits Michelin Anakee Wild, as well as Continental TKC80 knobbies on the standard 2013+ 1200GS_LC .
-Come customers have reported that Hidenau K60 Scouts are a close fit on the standard GS, while others have reported rubbing the MudSling when the tire is new.
-Hidenau K60 Scouts DO NOT fit the GSA, so because Hidenau do not fit consistently, we do not recommend using them with MudSling.
+Some customers have reported that Hidenau K60 Scouts are a close fit on the standard GS, while others have reported rubbing the MudSling when the tire is new.
+Hidenau K60 Scouts DO NOT fit the GSA.
+Because Hidenau DO NOT fit consistently, we do not recommend using them with MudSling.
 Pirelli Scorpion Trail II are a close fit.
-TKC80’s fit a standard GS shown here, but they DO NOT fit the GSA.

 Michelin Anakee Wild knobbies Do Fit on ADV shown below.